Paritosh-Tiwari/G_A_C_Data_Coursera_PT/CodeBook.md

 The Mean_STD_Data contains the activity and subject details along with measurements of mean and standard deviation.

 The above dataset has 82 columns.
-The first 3 columns are for Activity Code, Activity Label and Subject Number.
+The first 3 columns are for Activity Code, Activity Name and Subject Number.
 The remaining 79 columns are measurements.

 ```{r}
 dim(Mean_STD_Data)